The Grace 401(k)

 In plain dollars*$0/ year on a $10M plan

-*Hypothetical illustration.
-1.32% applied to a $10M plan for discussion only.
+*Hypothetical illustration: a sample 1.32% all-in fee applied to a $10M plan, for discussion only.
+Actual fees vary by plan.

 ERISA §408(b)(2) · Covered Service Provider